Home » Sidemount Diving Articles » Ultimate Guide: How To Set Up A Sidemount Harness

 Sidemount Harness Set Up copyright 2019 Andy Davis

-The lumbar plate should be positioned down, very low over the lumbar region of your spine.
+The sidemount lumbar plate should be positioned down, very low over the lumbar region of your spine.
 That’s the ‘flat’ area just immediately above the crease of your buttocks.
 If you have a knowledge of anatomy, then the bottom of the plate should be over the S2 vertebrae.
-A common error is to locate the lumbar plate far too high on the spine.
-That mistake probably arises from divers who are more accustomed to diving with solid metal backplates of a set length.
+A common error is locating the sidemount lumbar plate far too high on the spine.
+That mistake probably arises from sidemount divers who are more accustomed to diving with solid metal backplates of a set length.

 Sidemount Harness Set Up copyright 2019 Andy Davis

-2. Using that measured distance, thread and secure the spine webbing between the plates.
-Thread the webbing through the slot in the plates and then secure it using weight belt retainers/ tri-glides (top and bottom)back along the main webbing.
+2. Using that measured distance, thread and secure the spine webbing between the sidemount plates.
+Thread the webbing through the slot in the plates and then secure it using weight belt retainers/ tri-glides (top and bottom) back along the main webbing.

-You’d now also attach any spine weighting systems, if you were using them.
-Also, if you are using a loop bungee tri-glides on the spine webbing – position that now also.
+You’d now also attach any spine weighting systems if you were using them.
+Also, if you are using a loop bungee tri-glides on the spine webbing, thread those onto the webbing also.

-There’s definitely a knack to threading the webbing through the plates and it’s easy to get confused between front and back, or to get twists in the webbing.
+There’s definitely a knack for threading the sidemount harness webbing through the plates.
+It is easy to get confused between front and back and get the webbing twisted.
 So take it slowly and work methodically with everything laid out flat.

 Lay the sidemount harness webbing flat, with the inside facing you.

-The webbing enters from the inside on the left (as viewed) slot in the lumbar plate and comes back through the second slot.
+The harness webbing enters from the inside on the left (as viewed) slot in the sidemount lumbar plate and comes back through the second slot.
 Now is the time to add a shoulder D-ring.

-Route the webbing up to the shoulder plate and thread it through the slot on that side.
-Keep track of which side in the ‘inside’ of the webbing.
+Route the webbing up to the sidemount shoulder plate and thread it through the slot on that side.
+Keep track of which side is the ‘inside’ of the webbing.

 Sidemount Harness Set Up copyright 2019 Andy Davis